Rolands-Laucis/Socio/core/docs.md

 const QueryWrap = async ({ id = 0, sql = '', params = {} } = {}) => (await sequelize.query(sql, { logging: false, raw: true, replacements: params }))[0]

 //The actual instance of the manager on port 3000 using the created query function.
-Verbose will make it print all incoming and outgoing traffic from all sockets in a pretty printed look :) const manager = new SocioServer({ port: 3000 }, QueryWrap, {verbose:true} )
+Verbose will make it print all incoming and outgoing traffic from all sockets in a pretty printed look :) const socserv = new SocioServer({ port: 3000 }, QueryWrap, {verbose:true} )

 //This class has a few public fields that you can alter, as well as useful functions to call later in your program at any time.
 E.g. set up lifecycle hooks: console.log(manager.LifecycleHookNames) //get an array of the hooks currently recognized in Socio.
-Or look them up yourself in the core lib :) manager.RegisterLifecycleHookHandler("con", (ses, req) => {
+Or look them up yourself in the core lib :) socserv.RegisterLifecycleHookHandler("con", (ses, req) => {
     //woohoo a new client connection!
     //ses is the already created instance of Session class, that has useful properties and methods.
 })

-manager.Emit({data:'literally data.', all:'currently connected clients will receive this object now!'}) //imagine using this to send a new css style sheet to change how a button looks for everyone without them refreshing the page - realtime madness aaaa!
+socserv.Emit({data:'literally data.', all:'currently connected clients will receive this object now!'}) //imagine using this to send a new css style sheet to change how a button looks for everyone without them refreshing the page - realtime madness aaaa!
 ```

 ### Setup of ``SocioClient``